torano111/GameplayAbilitySystemExtension/README.md

 - Use AGASXPlayerController and AGASXPlayerState, or their subclasses.
 - Subclass AGASXBaseCharacter for your character
 - Your GameplayAbilities must inherit from UGASXGameplayAbility

+## Experience
+Work in progress.
+- Add following types to Primary Asset Types to Scan in Project Settings: Map, GASXExperienceDefinition, GASXUserFacingExperienceDefinition, GASXExperienceActionSet
+- GASXGameMode, GASXWorldSettings, GASXPluginSettings.

+NOTE: Unlike Lyra, I dicided to use GASXExperienceDefinition DATA ASSETS, not default object of its subclasses.